Flaming Moe's: Plot

 Moe is out of Duff and is struggling to attract customers to his tavern, so Homer tells him about the Flaming Homer, a cocktail he invented in his kitchen one night after Patty and Selma drank all his beer.
 He mixed drops of liquor from a random assortment of bottles, inadvertently including his children's cough syrup.
 When ash from Patty's cigarette fell into the concoction and set it aflame, Homer discovered that fire greatly improves its flavor.

 Moe then makes a Flaming Homer for a customer, who loves its taste.
 When the customer asks what the drink is called, Moe insists it is his invention, the Flaming Moe.
 Word of mouth spreads, leading to a business boom for Moe.
-The tavern (renamed "Flaming Moe's") goes from being a dive bar to a haunt of celebrities such as Aerosmith, and Moe hires a waitress named Colette to handle the extra customers.
+The tavern (renamed "Flaming Moe's") goes from being a dive bar to a haunt of celebrities such as Aerosmith, and Moe hires a waitress named Collette to handle the extra customers.
 Homer is stung by Moe's betrayal and grows increasingly resentful as the tavern continues to thrive.

 The Flaming Moe's success attracts the attention of a restaurant chain, which offers Moe $1 million to reveal the secret ingredient.
-Moe initially refuses, but after Colette pricks his conscience, he decides to take the money and split it with Homer.
+Moe initially refuses, but after Collette pricks his conscience, he decides to take the money and split it with Homer.
 Before he can finalize the deal, Homer arrives at the tavern and loudly reveals that the secret ingredient is "nothing but plain, ordinary, over-the-counter children's cough syrup".
 The chain's representative quickly tears up the contract and leaves.

 Soon, nearly all the bars and restaurants in Springfield are serving Flaming Moes, leaving Moe's business to dwindle back to normal.
 Homer visits the tavern, where they reconcile after Moe serves him a Flaming Homer, free of charge.

 Production

 We were elated because it's a you-know-you've-made-it-when moment.
 You're this lowlife rock-and-roll band ... a rock band that's throwing parties for twenty thousand people a night, and then you see yourself on television on the biggest cartoon of its time.
-It was the height of the insanity of the cartoon era, for me the equivalent of when we did "Walk This Way" with Run-D.M.C. during the beginning of that era of rap.
+It was the height of the insanity of the cartoon era, for me the equivalent of when we did "Walk This Way" with Run-DMC during the beginning of that era of rap.
 We always tried to get in on the ground floor of these things, and we were blown away that we were asked to do it.